If you have an audience in different countries around the world, your website – and digital marketing efforts – will benefit from using hreflang tags.

 “... might still find alternate language versions of your page, but it is usually best for you to explicitly indicate your language- or region-specific pages.”

-Now, let’s be real, if Google’s saying it’s best to explicitly indicate your language- and region-specific web pages, you should do it.
+Now, let’s be real: if Google says it’s best to explicitly indicate your language- and region-specific web pages, you should do it.
 To help with the sometimes complex technical SEO effort of hreflang implementation, this post has been designed as a guide to answer questions about hreflang tags, including:

 - Answering questions about what the hreflang tag is in detail